d3vilguard/mesa-minimal-git-script/README.md

 ## Creating local repository
+This is very important so read slowly.
+Create a folder:
+ `sudo mkdir /srv/repo`

+Now we will need to give `alpm` permission to that folder in order for pacman to see it:
+ `sudo chown :alpm -R /srv/repo`

-All you need to do is edit **/etc/pacman.conf**.
+You need to do is edit **/etc/pacman.conf**.
 Our repo will be named **repo-mesa-minimal-git**.
 Edit ending of **pacman.conf** to resemble:

     # An example of a custom package repository.
 See the pacman manpage for
     # tips on creating your own repositories.
     [mesa-minimal-git]
     SigLevel = Optional TrustAll
-    Server = file:///home/YOUR-USER-NAME/Documents/MAKE/repo-mesa-minimal-git/
+    Server = file:///srv/repo/repo-mesa-minimal-git/

-Change `YOUR-USER-NAME` to your username.
 Needs to be done only once.
 ## Why a local repository?
 More packages could be compiled than needed to get installed.
 The local repo lets pacman install only what is needed.